dave-yang/krystal-docs/Components/Database.md

     \Krystal\Db\Sql\Db::orderBy( array|string|\Krystal\Db\Sql\RawSqlFragmentInterface $type = null )

 This method appends `ORDER BY` statement.
-As an argument it may accept an array of column names, a single column name, or an instance of `Krystal\Db\Sql\RawSqlFragmentInterface` that contains raw SQL fragment.
+As an argument it may accept an array of column names or a single column name, or an instance of `Krystal\Db\Sql\RawSqlFragmentInterface` that contains raw SQL fragment.

 For example, this call: